byunn90/README.md-Generator/readMe.md

-application for generating readME.md file with automatic template you can use helps with developers specially for developers who are lazy and cant be bothered making there own readME.md file.
+application for generating readME.md file with automatic template you can use helps with developers specially for developers who are lazy and cant be bothered making there own readME.md file template.

 ## Table of Contents